the price of oil stable, except in the event of “a conflagration reaching Iran”, judge Xavier Timbeau

 …Unless the conflict spreads to the region

-“But if the situation embraces itself” and involves other players, then oil and gas prices could be much more volatile, continues the economist.
-“If this spreads to Iran, then the consequences could be much greater.”
+“But if the situation embraces itself” and involves other players, then oil and gas prices might be much more volatile, continues the economist.
+“If this spreads to Iran, then the consequences might be much greater.”
 Particularly at issue is the Strait of Hormuz, partly controlled by Tehran, which connects the Persian Gulf to the Gulf of Oman and then to the Indian Ocean.
 Here, in 2018, the equivalent of 20 million barrels circulated every day to meet global demand.

 “A lot of oil flows through this strait, which is narrow and very easy to block.
-The risk is that if there are one or two tankers attacked and they sink, it could block traffic in the area.
+The risk is that if there are one or two tankers attacked and they sink, it might block traffic in the area.
 Certainly, there may be American intervention in the strait to protect it.
 But there will be oil supply difficulties with immediate tensions which will have strong consequences on prices, which will increase rapidly at the pump, concludes. -he.

 1697067915